 - Fresh strawberries, for serving

 - Preheat the oven to 250 degrees F (130 degrees C).
 Line 2 baking sheets with parchment paper.
+Set aside.

-- Add the sugar and cornstarch mixture one tablespoon at a time, while mixer is running on medium-high speed.
+- Add the sugar and cornstarch mixture one tablespoon at a time, while the mixer is running on medium-high speed.
 Continue to beat the egg whites on medium-high speed until smooth (no grainy sugar!), shiny, and stiff peaks form.

 - Take a tiny bit of meringue and smear it under the corners of the parchment on the baking sheets so the parchment doesn't move.
 Spoon the batter into 8 rounds (six if you're making them as big as I did, two large and hearty dollops per meringue) on the prepared baking sheets.
 Make a shallow well in the center of each round with the back of a smaller spoon.